 Most Affordable Online Colleges in Minnesota

-Below you’ll find another list of the top online colleges in Minnesota, this time sorted by their tuition rate.
+Below, you will find all of the online schools in Minnesota sorted by their tuition rates.

 |Rank||School Name||School Logo||City||School Link||Cost|